Knee pain after sports: is this normal?

 1. Cartilage irritation

-cartilage damage can cause pain after exertion.
+Damage to the cartilage can cause pain after exertion.
 This may be a sign of the beginning of...’osteoarthritis or joint pain.

 The pain often appears after activity and may be accompanied by stiffness.